Pediatric Dentistry in Eau Claire at Regis Court Dental Associates

 Your child's first tooth erupts between ages 6-12 months and the remainder of their 20 primary or "baby" teeth typically erupt by age 3.
 During this time, gums may feel tender and sore, causing your child to feel irritable.
 To help alleviate this discomfort, we recommend that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
 You may also choose to make use of a teething ring.

-Your child's primary teeth are shed at various times throughout childhood, and their permanent teeth begin erupting at age 6 and continue until age 21.
-Adults have 28 permanent
+Your child's primary teeth are lost at various times throughout childhood, and their permanent teeth begin erupting at age 6 and continue until age 21.
+Adults have 28 permanent teeth, or 32 including wisdom teeth.

 Adopting Healthy Oral Hygiene Habits